k2view-academy/K2View-Academy/articles/35_templates/03_using_templates.md

 2. select "New \<object-type\> from Template".

 3. Select the template from the list.
-Note that the displayed template list is contextual and displays the templates of a specific object type or templates defined as Shared Objects or defined in the LU .
+Note that the list displays the templates which defined as Shared Objects or defined in the LU and only those of the specific object type.
 For example, when creating a new Java file, Java templates are displayed.

    ![image](images/templates_02_use_template.png)